 - Approximately 80% of deaths by suicide (ages 10 to 24) occur in males

-- As many as 15% of adolescents are suffering from at least some symptoms of depression at any given time
+- As many as 15% of adolescents are experiencing at least some symptoms of depression at any given time

-- For adolescents who battle depression, an estimated 15% will go on to develop bipolar disorder
+- For adolescents with depression, an estimated 15% will go on to develop bipolar disorder

-Knowing what to look for and how to recognize symptoms of depression in your teen are the first – and perhaps the most crucial – steps you can take as a parent.
-While this may seem like a daunting task if you’re not a trained mental health professional, it’s more doable than you may think.
+Knowing what to look for and how to recognize symptoms of depression in your teen are the first – and perhaps the most crucial – steps you can take to help a teenager with depression.
+While this may seem like a daunting task if you’re not a trained mental health professional, you can do it.
 There are two key things to remember:

-For example, teenage girls struggling with depression are often moody, easily upset or distressed, tearful, and sad.
-Depressed teenage boys, on the other hand, may be more irritable, oppositional or even hostile, restless, and withdrawn.
+For example, teenage girls struggling with depression are often moody, easily upset, or distressed, tearful, and sad.
+Depressed teenage boys, on the other hand, may be more irritable, oppositional, hostile, restless, and withdrawn.

 Signs to watch for may include the following: